Effects of cocaine use on health

 Like any other addiction, cocaine abuse carries with it many harmful side effects.
-While they may be tough to notice at first, as the addiction grows the outward signs become far more noticable.
+While they may be tough to notice at first, as the addiction grows the outward signs become far more noticeable.
 Sufferers have to contend with numerous physical and psychological problems as cocaine abuse worsens over time.

 Cocaine abuse can often go unnoticed for long periods of time as the symptoms are subtle and hard to define.
 As use escalates, symptoms become easier to detect as they massively effect actions and feelings.
 A person who has begun to abuse cocaine and is becoming addicted to the drug will focus more and more energy on acquiring and using the drug; one detrimental result of this is addiction and cravings.
 Once a user becomes addicted to cocaine, their mind and body become obsessed with the next intake.